Mains Powered vs. Battery Powered Fire Alarms – Which is right for you?

 Mains powered fire alarms physically connect to your home’s mains power supply, either from the distribution board or a local lighting circuit.
 This connection must be a permanent mains feed.

-Many mains powered fire alarms operate with a back-up battery source, whether that be a replaceable 9V alkaline battery, or a rechargeable 10-year lithium-ion battery which would be the more favorable option as it will not need replacing.
+Many mains-powered fire alarms operate with a back-up battery source, whether that be a replaceable 9V alkaline battery, or a rechargeable 10-year lithium-ion battery, which would be the more favourable option as it will not need replacing.

 Alarms don’t last indefinitely.
-As time goes by, elements can be worn down and not work to the full capacity.
-We recommend regular testing and replacement after, at most, 10 years to ensure adequate protection of your home.
+It’s vital to properly test alarms (and, where necessary, replace fire alarms) after, at most, 10 years to ensure adequate protection of your home.

 All of our mains powered alarms have a battery back-up.
 This battery backup is important to ensure full operation of the alarm in the event of a mains failure.